simongreenblatt/simongreenblatt.github.io/content/post/projects/index.md

 ![ ](management.jpg)

 Based on the Model-View-Controller design pattern, I developed a **management application** for handling the customers, inventory, and orders of a fictional business.
-This project gave me experience in the **software development lifecycle**, debugging techniques, continuous integration practices, and unit/system testing.
-From UML class diagram proposals to user stories, this project took a comprehensive look at software development processes and practices.
+This project gave me experience with the **software development lifecycle**, debugging techniques, continuous integration practices, and unit/system testing.
+From UML class diagrams to user stories, this project took a comprehensive look at software development processes and practices.

 **Timeline:** August - December 2020
 **Technologies:** Java, Eclipse, UMLet, GitHub